Frequently Asked Questions

 There are a range of organisations and initiatives dedicated to making live music and venues more safe and inclusive in Australia:

-- Ask For Angela is a campaign by the NSW Government designed to combat violence and sexual assault in Sydney venues.
+• Ask For Angela is an example of a campaign by the NSW Government designed to combat violence and sexual assault in Sydney venues.

 Money, Funding & Royalties